 Copper has a lot of advantages.
 Apart from being able to heat evenly and very fast rapidly, it cools down equally quickly.
 So, you won’t have to pre-heat it and it will cook your food evenly.
 It is really versatile as you can use it on the stovetop, in the oven and under the broiler.
 The cookware looks really attractive and very durable.
 The first downside is that it costs a lot if you compare it to other types of cookware.
 Another disadvantage is that copper is reactive so it can’t be used for acidic foods.
 It may also add some special flavor to many foods.
 Of course, if you want it to look really cool, you will have to spend some time polishing the cookware.

-In conclusion, it is not only cooking properties and design that you should thing about when choosing cookware for your kitchen.
-You should take into account health consideration too.
+In conclusion, it is not only cooking properties and design that you should think about when choosing cookware for your kitchen.
+You should take into account health considerations too.